-If you have back pain, neck pain or suspect you may have a slipped disc, a chiropractor can examine you and explain the source of your pain.
+If you have back pain, neck pain, sciatica, or suspect you may have a slipped disc, a chiropractor can examine you and explain the source of your pain.
 A chiropractor should also be able to provide effective treatment to help relieve your symptoms.

 As well as helping to speed your recovery, a chiropractor can also advise what exercises and lifestyle modifications you can make to avoid recurrence.

-You do not need to wait to make an appointment, although if you are in severe pain it can be helpful to wait until painkillers have kicked in.
+Generally speaking, the sooner you see a chiropractor, the fewer sessions you will need.
+If, however, you are in severe pain it can be helpful to wait a day or so until painkillers have kicked in.

 Counterintuitively, instead of masking the problem, painkillers can make it easier to carry out full physical examination, helping your chiropractor properly diagnose the cause of your pain.